sameer0288/Backend_Traini8_Sameer/traini8-frontend/README.md

 #### CreateCenterForm

 A form to create a new training center with fields for center name, code, address, student capacity, courses offered, contact email, and contact phone.
+The form includes the following validations:

+- **Center Name**: Required, less than 40 characters
+- **Center Code**: Required, exactly 12 alphanumeric characters
+- **Detailed Address**: Required
+- **City**: Required
+- **State**: Required
+- **Pincode**: Required, only numeric values allowed
+- **Student Capacity**: Required, only numeric values allowed
+- **Courses Offered**: Optional, list of text
+- **Contact Email**: Optional, must be a valid email format if present
+- **Contact Phone**: Required, must be numeric and not exceed 10 digits

+Real-time validation errors are displayed using Material-UI Snackbars.

 #### TrainingCentersList

-Displays a list of all training centers with their details.
+Displays a list of all training centers with their details and options to update or delete a center.

 ### Services